ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

           code: ""
           template: section-item
         - tagline: ""
           title: What is Expected
           content: >-
-            To qualify for a grant, your contribution should adhere to the following criteria:
+            To be eligible for a grant, your contribution must meet the following criteria:

             __Focused on Swarm:__
-            Highlighting Swarm technology's impact, use cases, or development.
+            Emphasise the impact, use cases, or development of Swarm technology.

             __Inclusive of Ethereum Ecosystem:__
-            Aligning with broader Ethereum community values.
+            Align with the broader Ethereum community values.

             __Accessibility:__
-            Free and open to all interested participants.
+            Ensure events are free and open to all interested parties.

             __Educational, Not Promotional:__
-            Focused on knowledge sharing rather than investment or sales.
+            Focus on knowledge sharing rather than investment or sales.

             __Upcoming Events Only:__
-            We're looking to fund future endeavors, not past events.
+            We aim to fund future endeavours, not past events.
           image: ""
           ctas: []
           code: ""